ljsinclair/ljsinclair/reviews/the-power-of-the-doctor.md

 But **at worst**, the decisions appease the misogynists, the bigots and the spiteful fans who aggressively pursue racial purity and can't stand to let anyone else play in the world established by [Verity Lambert](https://en.wikipedia.org/wiki/Verity_Lambert) and [Waris Hussein](https://www.doctorwho.tv/news-and-features/doctor-whos-first-director-the-doctor-solves-peoples-loneliness) back in 1963.

-The truth, as [a character in a different fandom](https://en.wikipedia.org/wiki/List_of_Babylon_5_characters#Kosh_Naranek) once remarked, is a three-edged sword: Their truth, your truth and what's between.
+The truth sits somewhere between these extremes as [a character in a different fandom](https://en.wikipedia.org/wiki/List_of_Babylon_5_characters#Kosh_Naranek) once remarked.

 [^b3d5]: Believe me when I say, every actor gets bad scripts from time to time.
 For every [Orphan 55](https://en.wikipedia.org/wiki/Orphan_55) there is a [Love and Monsters](https://en.wikipedia.org/wiki/Love_%26_Monsters), a [Planet of the Dead](https://en.wikipedia.org/wiki/Planet_of_the_Dead), an [End of time](https://en.wikipedia.org/wiki/The_End_of_Time_(Doctor_Who)), a [Kill the Moon](https://en.wikipedia.org/wiki/Kill_the_Moon), [Sleep No More](https://en.wikipedia.org/wiki/Sleep_No_More_(Doctor_Who)) and a [The Lie of the Land](https://en.wikipedia.org/wiki/The_Lie_of_the_Land).

 [^7abf]: FYI, [Shada](https://en.wikipedia.org/wiki/Shada_(Doctor_Who)) was abandoned due to industrial action in 1980, and [Colin Baker's final season](https://en.wikipedia.org/wiki/Doctor_Who_(season_23)) was truncated through BBC interference.
 Jody Whittaker's [Season 13](https://en.wikipedia.org/wiki/Doctor_Who_(series_13)) was severely impacted by the Covid-19 pandemic and health directives from the government and health services.

 [^afd3]: I found this utterly bizarre at the time.
 Surely there is another showrunner in the entire UK that could do the job rather than the Back To The Future return of RTD?

+[^t5yh]: A bit like [the finale of Battlestar Galactica](https://en.wikipedia.org/wiki/Daybreak_(Battlestar_Galactica)) or [Prometheus](https://en.wikipedia.org/wiki/Prometheus_(2012_film)) to name but two.

 [^7d7e]: Don't believe me?
 Go back and watch Christopher Eccleston's swansong, [Journey's End](https://en.wikipedia.org/wiki/Journey%27s_End_(Doctor_Who)), [The Parting of the Ways, season 1, ep 13](https://thetvdb.com/series/doctor-who-2005/episodes/371448) where he not only regenerates without changing his face but gets a twin onto the bargain, and now The Power of The Doctor.

-[^jk8u]: In truth, all the actors who have played The Doctor (as well as the companions) have fans, it's not just David.

 [^13ed]: If wishes were horses as they say, especially regarding the past 5 years of online hate from alleged fans.